cheerful/freckle-apidocs/content/v2/oauth.md

 redirect_uri
 : *Optional* **string**
-: The URL pointing to your application where users will be redirected to after they have authorized your application to use their Freckle data.
-If no `redirect_uri` is included in the request, Freckle will redirect users to the callback URL configured in the OAuth2 application settings.
+: The URL pointing to your application where users will be redirected to after they have authorized your application to use their Noko data.
+If no `redirect_uri` is included in the request, Noko will redirect users to the callback URL configured in the OAuth2 application settings.

   #### Rules: